dann95/teamspeak.nptunnel.dev/readme.md

         1. List all VirtualServers related to an server
         2. Change state of an server
         2. Change serverquery credentials of an server.
+    4.  **Clients**
+        1. List clients
+        2.  add bonus for a client
+        3.  modify settings of a client and virtualservers he owns
+        4.  ban an account.
 2. Client
     1.  **VirtualServer**
         1. Change plan